AssemblyScript/website/src/peculiarities.md

 ---
-description: Special features that exist for the sole reason of why not.
+description: Special features that exist for internal implementation purposes or are otherwise nice to have.
 ---

 # Peculiarities

-Special features that exist for the sole reason of why not.
+Special features that exist for internal implementation purposes or are otherwise nice to have.

 ## Annotations